12 Mar My Last Camping Trip

 “It’s thirty!”
 Tony told him.

 “You’re just saying that.
 Really I was right.
 Wasn’t I?
 Huh, wasn’t I?”
 From the sound of ponchos rustling, I assume that Tony began to push against Eric.
 He would do that for minutes on end if you’d let him.
 Sometimes he might even start humping your leg if you were another scout.

 “Get away from me!”
 Eric said.
-I didn’t see it, but it was obvious even before I turned round what had happened.
+I didn’t see it, but it was obvious even before I turned around what had happened.
 Eric thoughtlessly pushed Tony away, just wanting the little creep off him.
 As narrow and slippery as the trail was, he had pushed Tony off it.
-Tony screamed as he went down the very steep portion of hill, almost catching several trees before having his legs tripped out from under him by a stump.
+Tony screamed as he went down the very steep portion of the hill, almost catching several trees before having his legs tripped out from under him by a stump.
 The stump was unfortunately only a little uphill from a large sandstone rock.
-Tony went into it headfirst with a sound of a loud “crack!”
-I stared at him for half a minute or so then, and he didn’t so much as twitch from what I could see.
+Tony went into it headfirst with the sound of a loud “crack!”
+I stared at him for half a minute or so then, and he didn’t so much as a twitch from what I could see.

 “Let’s go help him.”

-“Yeah.”
-I said.
+“Yeah,” I said.
 Back then, this meant running down there to carry him to the nearest house out of the park since cell phones for kids were still decades off.
 I tried to start down the trail but Eric was still standing in the way.
 He turned to me.